-To solicit input from the general public, Idaho Power completed a draft report and made it available for review by the public and other stakeholders for a specific period.
-The company placed an advertisement-Share Your Ideas About Smart Grid-in the two newspapers with the best coverage in Idaho Power's Oregon service area, the Argus Observer (Ontario) and the Hells Canyon Journal (Halfway).
-Idaho Power included a web link in the newspaper ads that directed readers to a copy of the draft smart grid report.
+To solicit input from the general public, Idaho Power completes a draft report and makes it available for review by the public and other stakeholders for a specific period.
+The company places an advertisement-Share Your Ideas About Smart Grid-in the two newspapers with the best coverage in Idaho Power's Oregon service area, the Argus Observer (Ontario) and the Hells Canyon Journal (Halfway).
+Idaho Power includes a web link in the newspaper ads that directs readers to a copy of the draft smart grid report.

-Idaho Power also sent an email soliciting comments to all parties on the service lists of the initial smart grid docket, UM 1460; Idaho Power's last Oregon general rate case docket, UE 233; Idaho Power's last integrated resource planning docket, LC 68; and Idaho Power's 2016 smart grid report docket, UM 1675.
-Idaho Power requested comments be submitted by August 25, 2017.
+Idaho Power also sends an email soliciting comments to all parties on the service lists of the initial smart grid docket, UM 1460; Idaho Power's last Oregon general rate case docket, UE 233; Idaho Power's last integrated resource planning docket, LC 68; and Idaho Power's 2016 smart grid report docket, UM 1675.
+Idaho Power requests comments be submitted by August 25, 2017.

-Copies of the newspaper advertisements and the email solicitation are provided in Appendix A. Also included is a screenshot of the smart grid landing page from Idaho Power's website.
-Idaho Power did not receive informal comments from any parties on the 2017 draft report; therefore, no informal comments are included in the appendix.
+Copies of the newspaper advertisements, the email solicitation, the informal comments received, and Idaho Power's responses will be provided in Appendix A of the final draft of the 2017 Smart Grid Report.
+Also included is a screenshot of the smart grid landing page from Idaho Power's website.